-No change required to the proposed new degree regulations to take into account any equality issues.
-Such issues were considered when the degree regulations were significantly restructured in 2011/12.
-See Section G above for analysis.
+No changes are required to the proposed new assessment regulations to take into account any equality issues.
+Such issues were considered when the regulations were significantly restructured in 2011/12.

 I Action and Monitoring

 1. Specify the actions required to implement the findings of this EqIA.